 Roswell, New Mexico is another example of a municipality that has created a memorable and consistent brand identity— drawing from their unique history and association as the site of an alleged UFO crash.
 Although their overall marketing goal as a city resembles other towns across the country, Roswell has a much smaller population with its own outlook and set of community concerns.

 Their content online tends to be more personal, with frequent updates featuring images of their staff members, but still keeping each message straight-forward and focused.
-During COVID-19, they've utilized multiple channels - like Facebook ads, email updates, text updates, and newspaper ads - for their residents and partners to keep up with the latest news.
+During the early days of COVID-19, they utilized multiple channels - like Facebook ads, email updates, text updates, and newspaper ads - for their residents and partners to keep up with the latest news.

 Spreading awareness of local programs and learning opportunities was important to her department, especially to increase engagement.
 Many of our partners first encounter the Grocery TV network while they're shopping in stores themselves, which speaks to how effective outdoor screens can be at capturing attention.